Chorley (UK Parliament constituency): Members of Parliament

-Lindsay Hoyle has been MP for Chorley since 1997 as a member of the Labour Party.
-In November 2019 Hoyle was elected as Speaker of the House of Commons following the resignation of John Bercow; Sir Lindsay had been Deputy Speaker of the House of Commons under Bercow since 2010.

-There is an inconsistently followed convention, which is mostly kept by the major parties, not to oppose the Speaker at elections.
-In keeping with this, the previously announced Liberal Democrat candidate, Paul Valentine, subsequently withdrew from the general election once Sir Lindsay was appointed Speaker.
-However the Green Party candidate, James Melling, confirmed that he will stand against the incumbent Speaker.

 Elections

+Elections in the 2020s

+The Liberal Democrats, the Conservatives, and Labour traditionally do not stand against the sitting Speaker of the House of Commons.
+Reform UK originally listed Simon Evans as their candidate before instead listing him as their candidate for West Lancashire.

 Elections in the 2010s

 The Liberal Democrats, the Conservatives, and Labour traditionally do not stand against the sitting Speaker of the House of Commons, and consequently did not oppose Lindsay Hoyle's re-election bid.
 The Brexit Party did not stand an official candidate, however their former candidate stood as an independent, having changed his ballot name to Mark Brexit-Smith.
 The Green Party does not follow the convention of standing aside for the Speaker, and also fielded a candidate in the election.